 The benefit of receiving such an award is primarily in satisfaction and status.
 The tangible benefit is in the form of a certificate, which states your receipt of the award.
 You will also be able to put the words “Recipient of The APT Award for Fostering Good Mental Health in the Workplace, 2021” on your letters / emails, if you wish.

 You can submit whatever you judge would be relevant to the title of the award: anything that describes how you or your organisation fosters good mental health.
 More credit will be allocated to ‘substantial’ evidence-based measures such as ensuring that people are in roles that suit their aptitudes, as opposed to less substantial ones, such as urging people to talk about their feelings and emotions.

 To apply, there is a simple procedure and it is free of charge:

 1. Write the project of up to 2,000 words.

 2. Send it off to us to get to us by the end of July (email submissions to firstname.lastname@example.org).

-3. If you are shortlisted for an award, come and present your project at a mini-conference on Thursday 24th September 2020, where other professionals will also present their submissions.
-Up to 15 minutes per paper.
-Hopefully this will be an enjoyable day.
-It’s free to attend for presenters (one per submission), £95 plus VAT for non-members, and £75 plus VAT for members.
+3. If you are shortlisted for an award, present your project online via Zoom, where other professionals will also present their submissions.
+10-15 minutes per paper.
+It’s free to attend for presenters and other mental health professionals and you can register here.